Red Jet 1: Specification

 Red Jet 1 is 32.5 m long, with a beam of 8.32 m.
 Powered by 2 MTU 1360 kW 12V 396 Series TE 84 diesel engines, each driving a Marine Jet Power waterjet, she could complete the crossing between the two terminals in 22 minutes, cruising at 32.5 kn.
 Originally designed to carry 120 passengers, this was increased to 130 in 1993 and to 138 in 1998.

 History

 After undergoing trials she was christened by Lady Stuart on 15 February 1991, subsequently entering service on 6 April.
 Her introduction led to the withdrawal of the hydrofoil ferry Shearwater 3.

 Between August and September 2008, she was chartered by the Stagecoach Group to operate a trial service in Torbay.
 By this time she was operating as the reserve boat covering off-peak services and overhauls.

-In 2009, she was withdrawn from service and, along with her sister craft, Red Jet 2, sold to Caspian Mainport for service in the Black Sea.
+In 2009, she was withdrawn from service and, along with her sister craft, Red Jet 2, sold to Caspian Mainport for service in the Caspian Sea.
 The two craft left Southampton on the La Rochelle bound for Saint Petersburg on 14 May.
 She was renamed CM Jet 1 and used on Caspian's ferry routes. in 2018 she was repurposed for use as an offshore supply ship and renamed SA Jet 1.